-In the RCTs, five studies reported on hospitalisations during the follow-up period.(161- 164, 167) Three of these studies reported either no serious adverse events (defined as death or hospitalisation) (161-163) or patient recovery to some extent during the twoweek follow-up period.(161) Two studies by Do et al.(164) and Little et al.(167) reported 14/1,775 and 30/4,264 hospitalisations, respectively.
+In the RCTs, six studies reported on hospitalisations during the follow-up period.
+(162-165, 168) Three of these studies reported either no serious adverse events (defined as death or hospitalisation) (162-164) or patient recovery to some extent during the twoweek follow-up period.
+(162) Two studies by Do et al. (165) and Little et al. (168) reported 14/1,775 and 30/4,264 hospitalisations, respectively.
 In the study by Do et al. there was no significant difference between the CRP POCT group and the control group (RR 0.73, 95% CI: 0.25-2.09), but in the case of the study by Little et al. there were significantly more hospitalisations in the CRP POCT group than the control group (RR 2.52, 95% CI: 1.13-5.65).
 However, the authors state that after controlling for all potential confounders this difference was no longer significant (OR 2.91, 95% CI: 0.96-8.85, p=0.060).
 The reasons for hospitalisation were available for 15/30 patients and included cardiac problems (n=2), respiratory problems (n=8), generally unwell or pyrexia (n=2), gastrointestinal symptoms (n=2) and sinusitis (n=1).
 It is unclear whether these reasons are directly related to the RTI the patients presented with and the prescribing or non-prescribing of an antibiotic, or if the hospitalisations were due to unrelated problems.
+The pragmatic RCT in children by Schot et al. reported 3/81 non-urgent referrals to secondary care for baseline epsides of LRTIs in the CRP POCT group.
+In the study there was no significant difference between the CRP POCT group and the control group (RR 0.73, 95% CI: 0.18-2.98).